Understanding how Covid-19 affects pregnancy

 We’re also continuing our work with the Stillbirth Centre of Research Excellence on a global research study to understand the experiences of parents who have lost their baby through miscarriage, stillbirth or neonatal death during the pandemic.
-We know that losing a baby impacts the whole family, so we encourage anyone affected to complete a survey to take part in this vital study.

 Protecting mothers from blood pressure problems in pregnancy

 Another consequence of Covid-19 is that healthcare services have been forced to rethink and adapt, so they can give people the care they need while still following social distancing guidelines to keep them safe from the virus.
 There’s been a big shift towards ‘telemedicine’ with appointments being held over the phone or even on video call where possible – and this is an area researchers at our hypertension clinic are interested in, as it could make the regular check-ups that some mothers with high-risk pregnancies need much easier to keep on top of.
 Prof Lucy Chappell and her team recently published their recommendations for using telemedicine to support pregnant women with high blood pressure in the journal Hypertension.